Skip to main content

 Earnings Per Share (EPS)

-There are several EPS variants: basic EPS uses the actual number of shares outstanding, while diluted EPS accounts for stock options, convertible bonds, and other securities that could become shares.
-Diluted EPS is more conservative and widely used by analysts.
+You'll see two flavors: basic EPS (uses the actual number of shares out there) and diluted EPS (factors in stock options, convertible bonds, and other securities that could become shares).
+Diluted EPS is the more conservative number, and it's what most analysts focus on.

-EPS growth is what drives stock prices over the long term.
-A company growing EPS at 15% annually will see its stock price roughly double every five years (all else equal).
-Companies that consistently grow EPS above market averages tend to be strong long-term performers.
+Over the long term, EPS growth is what drives stock prices.
+A company growing EPS at 15% annually will roughly double its stock price every five years, all else being equal.
+Companies that consistently grow EPS faster than the market tend to be strong long-term performers.

-However, EPS can be manipulated through accounting choices, share buybacks (reducing the denominator), and non-recurring charges.
-Wise investors look at EPS alongside cash flow, revenue growth, and other metrics to get a complete picture of a company's financial health.
+One caveat: EPS can be gamed.
+Companies can boost EPS through accounting choices or share buybacks (fewer shares outstanding means higher EPS even without more profit).
+Smart investors look at EPS alongside cash flow, revenue growth, and other metrics to get the full picture.

 Frequently Asked Questions